Netcracker/KubeMarine/documentation/Maintenance.md

     - --cluster-cidr=10.228.0.0/14
 ...
 ```
-After changing the manifest kube-controller-manager por will restart automatically.
+After changing the manifest kube-controller-manager pod will restart automatically.
 Check that it has restarted successfully.

 6. Edit `calico-config` configmap, remove old ippool name and change ip range:
 ```